Five things we learned from the launch of the International Year of Pulses

 Archaeological remains found in Anatolia (modern day Turkey) show that ancient agricultural production of chickpeas and lentils dates back to 7000 - 8000 B.C.
 Today, wild relatives of lentils and peas are still seen in the southeast Anatolian region, and samples have been collected and protected in Turkey’s gene banks.

 3. Pulses consumption is declining.

-Although world pulses production has increased by over 20 percent in the past 10 years, consumption has seen a slow but steady decline in both developed and developing countries in the same period.
+Although world pulses production has increased by over 20 percent in the past 10 years, consumption has seen an overall decline in both developed and developing countries since 1960.
 This may be partially due to an inability for pulses production to keep pace with a growing population, as well as a shift in many countries to more meat-centric diets.

 4. Science and technology innovations can help close the yield gap in pulses production.